SpinalHDL/VexRiscv/doc/smp/smp.md

 ## Channel interlocking

+This is a delicate subject as if everything was permited, it would be easy to end up with deadlocks.

-There is the streams priority (top => high priority, bottom => low priority )
+There is the streams priority (top => high priority, bottom => low priority) A lower priority stream should not block a higher priority stream in order to avoid deadlocks.
 - writeCmd, writeRsp, readRsp, readAck, probeRsp.
 Nothing should realy block them excepted bandwidth
 - probeCmd.
 Can be blocked by inflight/generated writes
 - readCmd.
 Can be blocked by inflight/generated probes

 In other words :

-Masters can wait the completion of inflight writes before answering probes.
+Masters can emit writeCmd and wait their writeRsp completion before answering probes commands.
-Slaves can emit probes and wait their completion before answering reads.
+Slaves can emit probeCmd and wait their proveRsp completion before answering reads.
-Slaves can wait on readAck incomming from generated readRsp before at all times
+Slaves can emit readRsp and wait on their readAck completion before doing anything else